Accounting for Missing Data in Public Health Research Using a Synthesis of Statistical and Mathematical Models: Methods

 \section{Methods}

-Suppose we are interested in estimating the mean SBP among children and adolescents aged 2-17 years old in the US using data from the 2017-2018 National Health and Nutrition Examination Survey (NHANES) \cite{noauthor_nhanes_nodate}.
-NHANES is a nationally representative survey of children and noninstitutionalized adults in the US.
-For the following analyses, we consider the following variables.
+Here, we consider the following variables collected by NHANES.
 The variable of interest, SBP (mm Hg), was measured up to three times.
 In this analysis, we took the mean of the available SBP measurements and SBP was set to missing if fewer than two measurements were available.
 Sampling weights were applied for inference to the US population.
-Additional covariates included age (years), height (cm), and gender (male, female).
+Additional covariates included age (years), height (centimeters), weight (kilograms), and gender (male, female).

 In the NHANES data, SBP was missing for 44\% of children.
-As mentioned in the introduction, unless SBP and the probability of missing SBP are independent, a complete-case analysis (i.e., restricting to only those with measured SBP) can be biased \cite{cole_missing_2023}.
+Unless SBP and the probability of missing SBP are independent, a complete-case analysis (i.e., restricting to only those with measured SBP) can be substantially biased \cite{cole_missing_2023}.
 To help make these ideas more precise, we introduce some notation.
 Let $X$ be age, $Y$ be SBP, and $R=1$ indicate that SBP was observed.
 Our parameter of interest, the mean SBP for children and adolescents, can be expressed as $\mu = E[Y]$, where $E[\cdot]$ is the expected value function.
 However, SBP is only observed forthose with $R=1$.
-For a complete-case analysis to be unbiased, SBP and missingness must be marginally independent or exchangeable \cite{cole_missing_2023}, which can be expressed as $E[Y] = E[Y \mid R=1]$.
-In words, this assumption indicates that those with a measured SBP are a random sample of all children and adolescents.
-This assumption would be valid in NHANES randomly determined which participants had their SBP measured.
-However, this design was not the case.
+For a complete-case analysis to be unbiased, SBP and missingness must be marginally independent or exchangeable \cite{cole_missing_2023}, which can be expressed as $E[Y] = E[Y \mid R=1]$ and indicates that those with a measured SBP are a random sample of all children and adolescents.
+This assumption would be valid if NHANES randomly determined which participants had their SBP measured.
+However, this assumption is not consistent with the NHANES design.